The next study week will be held 28 August – 1 September 2023.

 Biography

 It greatly helps you to get to know the other students, and they you, if you are willing to provide brief biographical details which are made available to the group upon arrival at St Mary’s College.
-Just a few words (no more than 60 please) about your family, hobbies, professional context, and reasons for choosing this course may be emailed to the Distance Learning Officer ([email protected]) by 10 August 2023.
+Just a few words (no more than 60 please) about your family, hobbies, professional context, and reasons for choosing this course may be emailed to the Online Learning Officer ([email protected]) by 14 August 2024.

 Registration and Matriculation